SauloGD/Project-2-Reboot-Academy/README.md

 # Check-in App

-To use this repositori you have to:
+To use this repository you have to:

 - Fork it.
 - npm i